-The Central Bank of Nigeria has disclosed that from January 1, customers of micro-finance banks and other financial institutions (OFIs) without the bank verification number (BVN) will be unable to make withdrawals from their accounts.
+The has disclosed that from January 1, customers of micro-finance banks and other financial institutions (OFIs) without the bank verification number (BVN) will be unable to make withdrawals from their accounts.

 The deadline was initially set for July 31.
 However, in a statement on Friday, the apex bank announced an extension in the deadline for the verification.